Life satisfaction brief

 {{ scoreBand.label }} Midpoint drift: {{ responseMetrics.neutralGapText }} Strongest anchor: {{ topAnchor.short }} Lower anchor: {{ lowestAnchor.short }} {{ responseMetrics.spreadLabel }} {{ previousTrend.badgeText }}

-• The five answers sum to the standard 5 to 35 total and keep the official English score bands.
+• The five answers sum to the standard 5 to 35 SWLS total and keep the official English score bands.

 • Your responses stay in this browser unless you choose to revisit or share the URL.